kalwalt/netlify-cms-presentations-example/presentations/kalwalt-presentation.md

 title: kalwalt presentation
 theme: solarized
 ---
 Hello this is my first presentation!

+Are you ready?

 <!--s-->